 |Itemized schedule of fees for weddings at Church of the Little Flower|

 |Personnel/church supplies/custodial/air conditioning||$1,895.00|

 Our written parish wedding guidelines are offered as a mean of assisting every couple in planning and celebrating a beautiful wedding ceremony.
 Naturally, our wedding guidelines cannot cover every possible questions or situation that arises in preparing any ceremony.

 These wedding guidelines are in no way a legal document and can be changed by the Pastor at any time without prior notice.
 Our guidelines are on-going response to changing liturgical needs and customs of our parishioners.
 Any special concerns or questions can always be discussed with the Pastor's Administrative Assistant or the Wedding Coordinator.
 Questions and concerns are ONLY brought to our attention by either the bride or groom as we strive to maintain our couples as our primary goal.
 Therefore, if anyone other than the bride or groom should call or visit our offices regarding any wedding issue, we will ONLY address these with either the bride or groom.
 Ultimately, the Pastor has the final decisions in all matters.
 Again, we welcome you to our parish and look forward to celebrating with you the special joy of your wedding day.

-All couples getting married at Church of the Little Flower must schedule a Music Planning Session with our Associate Director of Music, Luis J. Cuza.
+All couples getting married at Church of the Little Flower must schedule a Music Planning Session with our Director of Music Ministries, Luis J. Cuza.
 During this meeting, you will be walked through the entire ceremony, and you will have the opportunity to listen to several musical selections and discuss the musical options for your special day.
 This meeting must occur at least 2 months prior to your wedding date.

 Typical appointment times are: